 [Lee Medsker resigned, as did Graham Sullivan before him, because he could no longer work with the Superintendent nor could he support his administrative and educational policies.
-Leland Medsker went on to a distinguished career as Professor in Higher Education, as Director of the Kellogg Foundation sponsored Junior College Leadership Program, as an Associate Director of the Center for the Study of Higher Education, as an author, and as a national and international consultant in communicy college education.]
+Leland Medsker went on to a distinguished career as Professor in Higher Education, as Director of the Kellogg tinguished career Junior College Leadership Program, as an Associate Foundation sponsored Junior College Leadership Program, as an Associate Director of the Center for the Study of Higher Education, as an author, and as a national and international consultant in communicy college education.]

-Fred Abbott

-Elton Brombacher

-Edgar Dale

-George Gordon
+Fred Abbott Elton Brombacher Edgar Dale George Gordon O.J.

-O.J.
 Wohlgemuth